nikethbayya/PathWise_AI_Course_Selector/README.md

 # PathWise AI Course Selector
 ## Introduction
 The PathWise AI Course Selector is a full-stack application that combines a React front-end with a FastAPI backend to provide personalized course recommendations and career guidance.
-This project aims to assist students in selecting courses that align with their career goals and preferences.
+This project aims to assist students in finding the right classes based on their interests and career goals.
+It works by understanding what a student is looking for and then suggesting courses that align with their future plans.

+Using information from Indiana University’s Luddy School, the system provides thoughtful, tailored guidance that supports students in making confident and informed academic decisions.

 * **System Architecture:** The system utilizes CRAG (Corrective Retrieval Augmented Generation) with tools like FastAPI, LangChain, LanceDB, Tavily, OpenAI embeddings, and GPT-4o-mini.
 * **Data Source:** The system retrieves information from a vector storage containing course data from Indiana University’s Luddy School, including graduate programs in Computer Science, Data Science, Information Science, and Library Sciences.
 * **Workflow:** Student queries are converted into embeddings, used to retrieve relevant information, and then evaluated and corrected using web search if necessary.
 The refined context is then used by GPT-4o-mini to generate personalized course recommendations.

 ## Project Structure